vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 * Good names are critical!
 * Global variables and constants are in UPPER case.
-    * Prefer not to make changes to global variables, but sometimes that's just much simpler.
+    * Prefer not to make changes to global variables, but sometimes that's just much simpler (KISS).
     * Use `readonly` or `declare -r` for constants.
 * Other variables are in lowercase.
 * Functions are in Mixed_Case.
-* Use "_" in place of space or CamelCase (remember, "-" is not allowed in variable names).
+* Use "_", not CamelCase, in place of space (remember, "-" is not allowed in variable names).
 * Use bash arrays carefully; they can be hard to read (see chapter 7 of _bash Idioms_). `for var in $regular_var` often works as well.
 * Replace `$1`, `$2`, .. `$N` with readable names ASAP.
     * That makes everything much more debuggable and readable, but it also makes it easy to have defaults and add or rearrange arguments.